INTRODUCTION TO THE STUDY OF CULUTRE

 As an undergraduate French major, I went to France during my junior year for a semester abroad.
 Among the first people I met were young Africans studying at

-an endangered language, Tagbana, and have been returning to Africa almost yearly ever since.
-Most interesting to me are the myriad cultural expressions of social identity: gender, ethnicity, caste, class, and kinship, among others.
+an endangered language, Tagbana, and have been returning to parts of Africa almost yearly ever since.
+During graduate studies at Indiana University, I developed research and theoretical interests in the myriad cultural expressions of social identity: gender, ethnicity, caste, class, and kinship, among others.
 Here are some of the culture areas I've worked in:

 Mande Cultures (Mali, Guinea, Senegal, Burkina Faso)